santhoshpkumar/MissionInterview/README.md

 + Partitioning happen around pivot, which is usually middle element of array.

-+ Average case time complexity of Quicksort is O(n log n) and worst case time complexity is O(n ^2), which makes it one of the fasted sorting algorithm.
++ Average case time complexity of Quicksort is O(n log n) and worst case time complexity is O(n^2), which makes it one of the fasted sorting algorithm.

 ## Binary Trees
         In order Traversal